innogames/serveradmin/docs/python-api.rst

     filter will evaluate to True, if the argument does not exist.
 This must always be the outer filter.

-.. _python-api-augmenting:

-Augmenting
-^^^^^^^^^^

-Sometimes you might want additional information about servers that are not stored in their attributes.
-In this case you need to augment the query.
-This simply means that the servers will get additional attributes that can be read but can not be changed.
-You will simply call ``augment`` on the query result before using it.

-The aren't any augmentations available at the moment, but might be in future.

-You can also use additional attributes in your query for filtering, but be
-aware: They are filtered in Python and not on the database level (which is not possible).

 Magic attributes
 ^^^^^^^^^^^^^^^^